Dim sum: History

 Although dim sum is normally considered Cantonese, it includes many additional influences.
 Over thousands of years, as people in China migrated in search of different places to live, they carried the recipes of their favorite foods and continued to prepare and serve these dishes.
 Many Han Chinese migrated south, seeking warmer climates.
 Settlements took shape in the Yangtze River Valley, the central highlands, and the coastal southeast, including Guangdong.
 The influence of Suzhou and Hangzhou is found in vegetarian soy skin rolls and pearl meatballs.
 The dessert squares flavored with red dates or wolfberries are influenced by Beijing desserts.
 Savory dishes, such as pot stickers and steamed dumplings, include Muslim influences because of people traveling from Central Asia across the Silk Road and into Guangdong.
 These are just a few examples of how a wide range of influences became incorporated into traditional Cantonese dim sum.

-By 1860, foreign influences had to shape Guangdong's dim sum with culinary innovations such as ketchup, Worcestershire sauce, and curry, all of which came to be used in some savory dishes.
+By 1860, foreign influences had shaped Guangdong's dim sum with culinary innovations such as ketchup, Worcestershire sauce, and curry, all of which came to be used in some savory dishes.
 Custard pies evolved into the miniature classics found in every teahouse.
 Other dim sum dishes evolved from Indian samosas, mango puddings, and Mexican conchas (snow-topped buns).
 Cantonese-style dim sum has an extremely broad range of tastes, textures, cooking styles, and ingredients.
 As a result, there are more than a thousand different varieties of dim sum.

 During the 1920s, in Guangzhou, the foremost places to enjoy tea were its tea pavilions, which had refined and expansive surroundings.
 The customers were wealthy, and there were rather high standards for the privilege of enjoying tea pavilion service and dim sum.
 Upon entering a tea pavilion, customers would inspect tea leaves to ensure their quality and to verify the water temperature.
 Once satisfied, these guests were presented with a pencil and a booklet listing the available dim sum.
 A waiter would then tear their orders out of the booklet so that the kitchen could pan-fry, steam, bake, or deep-fry these dishes on demand.
 Customers dined upstairs in privacy and comfort.
 Servers carefully balanced the dishes on their arms or arranged them on trays as they climbed up and down the stairs.
 Eventually, dim sum carts were used to serve the steamers and plates.